Climate and Average Weather Year Round in Mission Viejo California, United States

 The average daily incident shortwave solar energy experiences extreme seasonal variation over the course of the year.

 The brighter period of the year lasts for 3.9 months, from April 25 to August 21, with an average daily incident shortwave energy per square meter above 7.3 kWh.
-The brightest day of the year is June 20, with an average of 8.4 kWh.
+The brightest month of the year in Mission Viejo is June, with an average of 8.3 kWh.